Numerical-Analysis/course/README.md

 # Fall 2017 Math 395 Numerical Analysis

 Course website: https://github.com/Numerical-Analysis/course
+Syllabus:

 ## About GitHub
 - You need to have a GitHub account.
+- A quick guide on branches and pull requests: https://guides.github.com/activities/hello-world/
+-

 ## How to do your python projects
 - Step 1: Go to the link for that project.